hanye311/MTPrompt-PTM/README.md

 Using environment.yaml

-1. Create a new environment using the environment.yaml file: conda env create -f environment.yaml.
+1. Create a new environment using the environment.yaml file: <code>conda env create -f environment.yaml</code>.
 2. Activate the environment you have just created: conda activate splm.

 <h3>Install using SH file</h3>